 I understand that all my course materials must be accessible, including syllabi, videos handouts, and assigned videos and readings posted on Canvas.
 How can I receive assistance in meeting this obligation?

-• The IT Knowledge Base has instructions for captioning video created with TechSmith Relay (formerly Camtasia).
+• The IT Knowledge Base has instructions for captioning video created with Yuja.

 • The IT Knowledge Base has multiple resources to guide the production of accessible documents, including, PDF and PowerPoint formats.

-• Disability Services provides accessible textbooks to students with documented print disabilities.
+• Office of Disability Services provides accessible textbooks to students with documented print disabilities.

 A student who has presented me with a Letter of Accommodation is behaving in a way that is disruptive (or disturbing) to the class.
 What should I do?

-All students, whether or not they have a disability, must comply with the College Code of Conduct.
-If a student with a disability presents with problematic behavior, you should first address this with him or her as you would with a non-disabled student, in a private setting.
+All students, whether they have a disability or not, must comply with the College Code of Conduct.
+If a student with a disability presents with problematic behavior, you should first address this with them as you would with a non-disabled student.
+This should be done in a private setting.
 Identify in concrete terms the nature of the behavior that concerns you, the impact on the class, and describe the changes needed to ensure a productive and respectful learning environment for all students.
 Invite the student to discuss how this might be accomplished.
 (E.g., if a student is dominating a class with questions or comments, the student might limit his or her contributions to 2-3 times during the class, try to limit remarks to a couple of sentences, and address remaining points to you in email or after class.)

 2. The student agreed to modify his or her behavior, but does not seem able to do so in a sustained fashion.
 What happens now?

-In both cases, you should contact the Disability Services Center to discuss the situation.
-While all students, regardless of disability status, must comply with the College code of conduct, students with disabilities that impact their ability to do so must be offered appropriate supports if these exist, to participate in College programs and activities.
-Frequently the need for this type of support will not have been known to Disability Services or the student when the original Letter of Accommodation was written.
+In both cases, you should contact the Office of Disability Services to discuss the situation.
+While all students, regardless of disability status, must comply with the College code of conduct, students with disabilities that impact their ability to do so must be offered appropriate supports if these exist, to participate in college programs and activities.

-A student has brought a dog to class and informs me that it is a service animal; however, I have not received any notification from Disability Services.
+A student has brought a dog to class and informs me that it is a service animal; however, I have not received any notification from the Office of Disability Services.
 Do I need to permit the animal in class?

 Our team is available Monday through Friday from 9 a.m. to 5 p.m.